Ultra-Wide Camera vs Telephoto — Which Is Better?

 Q4: Which lens is better in low light?

-A: Telephoto lenses usually struggle more in low light.
-Ultra-wide may perform slightly better, but both need good lighting.
+Telephoto typically struggles more in low light.
+Ultra-wide often performs slightly better, but both benefit from good lighting.

 Q5: What if I want both options?